Jump to accessibility statement Skip to content

 Salaried teacher training

-Postgraduate Teaching Apprenticeships offer a combination of classroom teaching, practical learning and a salary – where 20% of your time is allocated to off-the-job training as you work towards gaining Qualified Teacher Status.
+Postgraduate teaching apprenticeships offer a combination of classroom teaching, practical learning and a salary – where 20% of your time is allocated to off-the-job training.
+This apprenticeship awards QTS, the cost of which is covered by the school.

 A female teacher is sitting in a classroom, smiling a pupil who is standing in front of her